jtobinart/CircuitPython_CLUE_Cutebot/README.md

 * [Adafruit_bluefruit_connect](https://github.com/adafruit/Adafruit_CircuitPython_BluefruitConnect)

 ## License
 The code of the repository is made available under the terms of the MIT license.
-See license.txt for more information.
+See license.md for more information.